-If you’re thinking about moving out of NYC, you’re not alone.
-Over the last few years, there’s been an exodus of people leaving NYC that’s been hard to ignore.
-Though New York City may be one of the greatest cities in the world, it’s also one of the most expensive.
-Three of New York City’s five boroughs ranked in Kiplinger’s top 10 list of the most expensive cities to live in the U.S. — with Manhattan beating San Francisco for the #1 spot.
+It probably comes as no surprise that although New York City may be one of the greatest cities in the world, it’s also one of the most expensive.
+In fact, two of New York City’s five boroughs ranked in Kiplinger’s top 10 list of the most expensive cities to live in the U.S. — with Manhattan beating San Francisco and Honolulu for the #1 spot.

 As the gig economy grows, and more jobs offer remote work options, many New Yorkers are questioning the payoff for the city’s high cost of living.
 Additionally, the coronavirus pandemic has left a fair share of New Yorkers reassessing if they’d rather be living in bigger, greener, and cheaper spaces.
 That may just mean moving to nearby NYC suburbs, fleeing somewhere in-state like Kingston or Hudson, or taking the plunge with an out-of-state or cross-country move.